 .gitattributes file to your repos or disabling automatic line ending conversion for Git on the Windows side by using a command prompt to run:

-git config --global core.autocrlf false If left enabled, this setting can cause files that you have not edited to appear modified due to line ending differences.
+git config --global core.autocrlf input If left enabled, this setting can cause files that you have not edited to appear modified due to line ending differences.
 See tips and tricks for details.

 - Follow the Docker CE/EE install instructions for your distribution.
 The Ubuntu Snap package is not supported.